History Department Faculty

 Catherine Forslund received her bachelor's degree in modern European history from the University of Illinois.
 After graduation, she pursued other careers, but wound up entering graduate study at Washington University in St. Louis where she earned her Master's and Doctorate in modern United States and U.S. diplomatic history.
 While in graduate school, Dr. Forslund taught as an adjunct as well as serving for several years as Chair of the Skinker-DeBaliviere Community Council and working in local and state politics.

 Following her graduate work, Dr. Forslund taught U.S. History at College Misericordia, also a small liberal arts college.
 During three years there, Dr. Forslund directed the Honors Program and served as the History Club advisor.
-However, the lure of returning to the Midwest was enhanced by an opening at Rockford College, her mother's alma mater.
+However, the lure of returning to the Midwest was enhanced by an opening at Rockford University, her mother's alma mater.
 She joined the RC staff in the fall of 2000.

 Dr. Forslund teaches the survey of United States History, U.S. diplomatic, African-American, and women's history, courses in Modern Latin America, the Vietnam War era and will soon be introducing Modern Asia and Modern China history courses.
 In 2002, her revised dissertation was published as Anna Chennault: Informal Diplomacy and Asian Relations by Scholarly Resources Press as part of its Biographies in American Foreign Policy series.
 As a result of this work, she has also been a commenter on several panels exploring various women's roles in American foreign relations.